-Dr. Don Cohen, one of the country’s foremost experts in surface roughness, is now offering Surface Texture and Tribology short courses, both live in-person and as online learning modules at udemy.com.
-These courses cover a broad range of topics on surface texture and how it impacts functionality.
+Dr. Don Cohen, one of the country’s foremost experts in surface roughness, presents the Surface Roughness, Texture and Tribology short course, covering a broad range of topics on surface texture and its impact on functionality.

-Dr. Cohen’s courses are designed for scientists, engineers and technicians working in the fields of automotive, aerospace, materials, polymers, and others.
+This course is designed for scientists, engineers, and technicians working in the fields of automotive, aerospace, materials, polymers, and others.
 No prior study is required.

 “This was one of the best classes I have ever taken.
 It really helped me understand surface texture and simply it made me a better inspector.
 It helped me see the bigger picture.
 I guarantee you’re going to want to learn more.”

 Agustin Guzmán, Inspector at SpaceX

 Dr. Cohen presents the Surface Texture and Tribology typically once per year, live in person.
 The annual class includes two days of lectures on surface metrology, tribology, and related topics.
 The cost for the full course is $950 per person.
 Light breakfast and lunch will be provided.

 “I Highly recommend this course!” – Ivan Yermolenko

 The class covers the following topics:

 • Intro to surface texture …why is it important?